lamalab-org/matextract-book/index.md

-# From Text to Insight: Large Language Models for Materials Science Data Extraction
+# From Text to Insight: Large Language Models for Chemical Data Extraction

 ## About this book